 It was a beautiful sunny day in the mountains.
 Together with my little man Álvaro and his school buddy Jordi, I joined a friendship hike of the Rotary club of my special Rose.
 We, a group of three dozens of humanitarian freaks, went for an excursion in Montseny, the spectacular mountain range 30 miles . . . → Read More: A Tiny Giant For Better Structure

 I just came back from an incredibly inspiring event.
 Together with my fellow personal growth warriors Tony Anagor and Tobias Rodrigues we had organized the third round of Pit Stop for Game Changers.
 What can I say… Wonderful venue, wonderful people, wonderful inspiration.
 Especially one workshop made me reflect.

-Jürgen Salenbacher, an international expert in personal branding, facilitated one of the . . . → Read More: Why Don’t We Talk Like We Draw?
+Jürgen Salenbacher, an international expert . . . → Read More: Why Don’t We Talk Like We Draw?